nevendyulgerov/initialzr-app/README.md

 - `npm run build` - primary build task - watches all relevant sass and js files and preprocess all sass files to style.css and all js files to main.js upon change

-- `npm run dist` - creates a distributable, optimized package in appDir/dist
+- `npm run dist` - creates a distributable package with minified resources (css/js) in appDir/dist

 - `gulp module --option {appName} --option {moduleName}` - utility for creating modules in the app's context.
 The new module's files will reside in appDir/assets/js/modules/{moduleName}/ and appDir/assets/sass/modules/{moduleName}